MeTheThird/ATCS-Neural-Networks/README.md

    the number of nodes in the hidden layer, and the number of nodes in the output layer.

-The following values should represent the weight values of the connections in the first connectivity layer followed by the weight values of the connections in the second connectivity layer.
-The first connectivity layer weight values should be in the order of the connections from the first input activation node to the hidden layer nodes in order from the first to last hidden layer nodes, the connections from the second input activation node to the hidden layer nodes in the aforementioned order, and so on and so forth.
-The second connectivity layer weight values should be in the same order except connecting the hidden layer nodes to the output layer nodes i.e. all the weights from the first hidden layer node to the output layer nodes in order should be followed by all the weights from the second hidden layer node to the output layer nodes, and so on and so forth.
+The following values should represent the weight values of the connections in the connectivity layers of the network.
+Each connectivity layer weight values should be in the order of the connections from the first activation node in the left layer to the nodes in the right layer, in order from the first to last nodes in the right layer, followed by the connections between the second activation node in the left layer to the nodes in the right layer, in the aforementioned order, and so on and so forth.

 ### Input Activation Layer File